Keeping up with regulations to ensure your farm is using best practices can be daunting.

 regulations for the production of fresh fruits and vegetables (The Produce Safety Rule) and regulations for processors (The Preventive Controls Rule).

-View the September 2017 Updated Guidance Report
+The Produce Safety Rule went into effect in January 2018.
+View the September 2017 Updated Guidance Report.

 The Small Entity Compliance Guide (SECG) provides information that can help small and very small businesses understand